Jamison Firestone: Involvement in United States v. Prevezon Holdings

 In May 2017, Firestone was scheduled to testify on behalf of the US Government in United States v.
 Prevezon Holdings Ltd. Prevezon's attorney was Louis Freeh.
 (Note: Prevezon's attorney Louis Freeh was Director of the FBI from September 1, 1993 until June 25, 2001.
 In May 2018, Freeh purchased a $9.38 million home from Armen A. Manoogian in Palm Beach, Florida, near Mar-a-Lago where Freeh often attends events.)
 Prevezon Holdings which was a Cypriot company owned by Denis Katsyv, (Note: Alfa Bank had a correspondent account for the Russian Bank Krainiy Sever through which millions of dollars flowed during the money laundering.) the son of Pyotr Katsyv (Кацыв Пётр Дмитриевич), a Russian official (Note: He was the Minister of Transport for Moscow region from 2000 to 2012, 2012 to 2013 head of the main department for the Moscow region, and from October 2014 to February 2019 vice president of Russian Railways (ОАО "Российские железные дороги" (РЖД)).) which the US government alleged had received some of the money from the fraud uncovered by Magnitsky.
 The case was originally brought by US attorney Preet Bharara.
 Before the case could come to trial, President Donald Trump fired Preet Bharara, and, in May 2017, Prevezon agreed to pay a fine of $5.9 million to settle with United States federal prosecutors headed by Joon Kim, who was appointed by Jeff Sessions as the acting US attorney for the Southern District of New York from March 2017 to January 2018.
 In November 2017, Prevezon stated that it would pay the fine using money from AFI Europe which is a subsidiary of Lev Leviev's Africa Israel Investments.

 The case and players were highlighted again when reporters noted that Natalia Veselnitskaya, a Russian lawyer who had represented Prevezon, had met with Donald Trump Jr, in 2016 during his father's presidential campaign.
 Veselnitskaya was said to have lobbied for the removal of Magnitsky Act sanctions against Russian nationals in exchange for providing compromising information about Hillary Clinton, a fact President Trump personally denied in a statement drafted aboard Air Force One.
 In April 2016, Dana Rohrabacher and Paul Behrends, who is a member of his staff, traveled to Russia and returned with Yuri Chaika's confidential talking points memo about incriminating information on Democratic donors which were later discussed in the Trump Tower meeting on June 9, 2016.
-According to Vesinitskaya, the Ziff Brothers Investments, who have Russian investments with Bill Browder's Hermitage Capital Management, failed to properly pay their taxes in Russia.
+According to Veselnitskaya, the Ziff Brothers Investments, who have Russian investments with Bill Browder's Hermitage Capital Management, failed to properly pay their taxes in Russia.
 (Note: Veselnitskaya's talking points memo at the Trump Tower meeting was very similar to the confidential memo that Dana Rohrabacher received from Chaika.)
 In July 2018, it was revealed that Trump's former lawyer, Michael Cohen, was reportedly willing to testify in front of special counsel Robert Mueller that Trump knew about the meeting before it took place, directly contradicting the President's claims.